Practical information about meter replacement

 The Personal Data Act sets stringent requirements for the protection of personal data, and Lyse is obliged to comply with these requirements.
 Lyse has extensive experience as a provider of broadband services, and the encryption of data is important.
 Encryption ensures that no unauthorised persons will gain access to your meter data.

-16. Does the new meter give off more radiation than the old one?
+18. Does the new automatic meter give off more radiation?